Sonat

-Sonat, Inc., headquartered in Birmingham, Alabama, was a large Fortune 500 American energy holding company.
-The company was founded in 1928 and was listed on the New York Stock Exchange under the ticker symbol "SNT".
-Sonat was primarily involved in transmission and marketing natural gas and oil and gas exploration and production.
+Sonat, Inc., was a large Fortune 500 American energy holding company headquartered in Birmingham, Alabama.
+The company was founded in 1928 and was publicly traded on the New York Stock Exchange under the ticker symbol "SNT".
+Sonat was primarily involved in natural gas transmission and marketing and oil and gas exploration and production.
 The company was also involved in contract offshore drilling until 1995 when the offshore business became Transocean.
-In 1999 Sonat merged with El Paso Corporation.
-The company was headquartered in the AmSouth-Sonat Tower in downtown Birmingham.
+Sonat was a leader and pioneer in natural gas transmission and offshore drilling, establishing many industry firsts in both sectors.
+In 1999, Sonat merged with El Paso Corporation.

 History

-Southern Natural Gas Corporation, 1928-1970s
+Southern Natural Gas Corporation, 1928–1970s

-Sonat was founded in Birmingham, Alabama, as Southern Natural Gas Corporation in 1928.
-In 1953, the company spun off its natural gas utility division, forming Birmingham-based Alabama Gas Corporation.
-During the 1960s, the company changed its name to Southern Natural Resources, Inc. In 1968, the company expanded into forestry by creating Southern Forest Products, Inc.
+Sonat was founded in Birmingham, Alabama, as Southern Natural Gas Corporation in 1928 by Christopher Chenery.
+In 1953, the company spun off its natural gas utility division, forming Birmingham-based Alabama Gas Corporation which later became Energen.
+Also in 1953, the company created The Offshore Company when it purchased DeLong-McDermott, a contract drilling joint-venture between DeLong Engineering and J. Ray McDermott.
+The Offshore Company created the world's first Jackup rig a year later for Humble Oil.
+In 1968, the company expanded into the pulp and paper business through the creation of Southern Forest Products, Inc.

-Southern Natural Industries, Inc., 1970s-1980s
+Southern Natural Resources, Inc., 1970s–1980s

 In 1972, the company moved into its new 30-story corporate headquarters in downtown Birmingham.
 The building, called the First National-Southern Natural Building and later the AmSouth-Sonat Tower, was equally owned by and occupied with First National Bank of Birmingham.
-In 1973, the company changed its name again to Southern Natural Industries, Inc. The company, which was quickly expanding, acquired The Offshore Company in 1978 and soon changed the name to Sonat Offshore (Transocean).
+In May 1973, the company changed its name again to Southern Natural Resources, Inc. The company, which was quickly expanding, turned The Offshore Company into a wholly owned subsidiary in 1978 and soon changed the division's name to Sonat Offshore.